Apo-P/MountainHiking/Notes.md

 - the terrain could store multiple materials and textures and change/blend them based on gradient/ height

+- Maybe make a simple sloped mesh for collisions on top of the complex one as they do in video games?

+- Maybe store gradient of a face somewhere?

 ### Features
 - [] use normal mapping for lighting